micrometre/express-react/README.md

-# Express + React Monorepo for Vercel
+# Express and React in Monorepo for Vercel

 This is a sample project that demonstrates how to create a monolithic Express and React application that can be deployed to Vercel.